 File Your FAFSA

 Make sure to submit the FAFSA which corresponds to the school year you'll be attending.
-For example, students starting in Summer 2024 or Fall 2024 should submit the 2024–2025 FAFSA.
+For example, students starting in Summer 2025 or Fall 2025 should submit the 2025–2026 FAFSA.
+Students starting in Summer 2026, or Fall 2026 should submit the 2026-2027 FAFSA.
 Make sure to list St. Edward's federal school code, 003621, in the school release section of the application.

 Step 3